noncombatant/robotfindskitten/README.md

 for C library functions.
 Chapter 1 is for command-line programs, and Chapter 2 is for kernel system calls.
 (See `man 1 man` for more information.)

-A good manual page to read might be `man 3 getopt`. `getopt` is a C library function that parses the command line, and on most systems the manual page includes an example of how to use it.
-(You can also read the use of `getopt` in `robotfindskitten.c`, of course.)
+A good manual page to read is `man 3 getopt`. `getopt` is a C library function that parses the command line, and on most systems the manual page includes an example of how to use it.
+Also read use of `getopt` in `robotfindskitten.c`.

 Here are some more good manual pages to read (all in chapter 3), that might help you when implementing changes to robotfindskitten: